-A "specific gift" is a specific piece of property that you specifically give to a specific child, a specific grandchild, or other person (like a parent or sibling).
+A "specific gift" is a specific piece of property that you specifically give to a specific person like your spouse, a specific child, a specific grandchild, or other person (like a parent or sibling).

 Section 3 is optional.
 You do not have to give a specific gift.
 You can choose to fill in all, some, or none of the below Subsections (3.1, 3.2, and 3.3).
 Section 2 "Everything I Own, Except Specific Gifts" applies to any property that you do not list in Section 3.
-In other words, any property that you do not list in Section 3, goes to your children or grandchildren as described in Section 2.
+In other words, any property that you do not list in Section 3, goes to your spouse, children, or grandchildren as described in Section 2.